Lycaon-Project/LibreTube/README.md

 </div>

 > **📌 Important Note** <br>
 > This is an **independent fork** maintained by Lycaon-Project.
-While based on the original LibreTube project, this fork operates as a separate entity with its own development roadmap and focus on performance optimization and modernization.
+While based on the original LibreTube project, this fork operates as a separate entity with its own development roadmap and focus on performance optimisation and modernisation.

 </div>